junaid-mohammad/BlackBox/README.md

    - Understood that environment variables offer both security (no hard-coded secrets) and convenience (no code changes needed to update secrets).
    - No code changes were made for this level as environment variables were already set up properly.

+6. ✅ **Level 6: Google OAuth 2.0 Authentication**

+   - Integrated Google OAuth 2.0 login using the `passport-google-oauth2` strategy.
+   - Added `/auth/google` and `/auth/google/secrets` routes to handle login and callback flows.
+   - Configured Passport to create new users if they log in with Google for the first time, or find existing users by email.
+   - Ensured Google profile data is stored securely in the database, alongside local credentials.
+   - Provided a seamless login experience with Google, extending the existing session-based authentication.

 ---

 ## 🧱 Tech Stack